Please refer to the current Continuing Education Schedule of Classes for upcoming dates and times.

 Addiction models; survey of substances and their relationship to addiction issues; human aspect of addiction; family dynamics; and processes of intervention, recovery, relapse, and relapse prevention.

 On-campus classes in Ethics and HIV/AIDS Education for Substance Abuse Professionals available annually in December.
-Students will need a computer and Internet access.
-A textbook is required for each course.
+Students will need a computer and Internet access for the online class.

 Additional courses approved by NCSAPPB are listed in the current Continuing Education Schedule of Classes.